 I’ve summarized the main takeaways of Surfer’s pricing model below.
 For most of my ongoing implementations, I’ve been trialing Surfer SEO on the “Hobby” plan:

 |Plan||Price (monthly / annual)||Number of factors analyzed?||SERP Analyzer Queries (per day)||NLP Analysis Reports (per month)||Content Editor Queries (per month)||Backlinks and Visibility Report (per day)|

 |Hobby||$29 / $290|

 |Business+||$650 / $6500||500+||300||500||1000||600|

 The Hobby plan is the perfect sampler for those wanting to test out Surfer’s impact on their own content.
-While you are missing out on some analyzation features—most notably page speed metrics and backlink reports—the upshot is a lot of content optimisation potential for a very digestible price.
+While you are missing out on some analyzation features—most notably page speed metrics (site speed being a rather crucial component of SEO) and backlink reports—the upshot is a lot of content optimisation potential for a very digestible price.
 Once you’re sold on Surfer’s sheer radittude, you can upgrade for the rest of the package.